Vietnam hotel / Vietnam's hotspot hotels going for the gold online

 Let us do the mundane housework while you relax and take some time off!

 We are specialised in domestic cleaning services such as housekeeping, ironing and laundry.
 Strata cleaning service Sydney, All our domestic cleaners are trustworthy, trained and policechecked!

-The director of a five-star hotel in HCMC wishing to remain anonymous said there are around ten foreign websites targeting both, and domestic tourists that offer hotel rooms in Vietnam.
+The director of a five-star hotel in HCMC wishing to remain anonymous said there are around ten foreign websites targeting both foreign and domestic tourists, hotel rooms in Vietnam.

 “Thirty-five percent of our hotel’s revenue came from guests booking through foreign travel websites and this proportion is expected to increase in the future,” he said.

 Most hotels pay foreign travel websites commissions of between 15-25 percent of room rates with both parties allegedly agreeing to charge inflated prices to maximize profits.